ThZedd/ThZedd/README.md

 ## Fun Fact

-I'm getting deeper into Javascript.
+I'm getting deeper into Javascript and React.

 <br>